cranchange/cran_change.org/letter.md

 We, the undersigned R community members, are unified in concern that CRAN is struggling to provide a consistent experience for contributors.

 New criteria and policies are sometimes introduced without enough notice or documentation for contributors to follow, and enforcement practices can be discourteous and severe.
-Contributors are experiencing ambiguity, disruption, and frustration, and they are changing their behaviour to reduce exposure to CRAN's policies and checks (e.g. skipping all tests on CRAN).
-This not only undermines CRAN's checking system but also the R language itself since CRAN checks are used to validate core changes.
-And the ambiguity in requirements adds to the burden of CRAN administrators as well as contributors.
+Contributors are experiencing ambiguity and disruption, leaving them, along with some CRAN administrators, frustrated and discouraged.
+Compelled to adapt, contributors are reluctantly adopting harmful shortcuts to reduce exposure to CRAN's policies and checks, such as skipping all tests and examples on CRAN.
+This not only undermines CRAN's check system but also the R language itself since CRAN checks are used to validate core changes.
+And the ambiguity in requirements adds to the workload of CRAN administrators as well as contributors.

 To reverse these trends, we are petitioning CRAN for reform.
 We request measures that: